-Experts agree that frequent handwashing is one of the first lines of defense against colds and flu.
+Experts agree that frequent handwashing is one of the first lines of defense against many illnesses.
 But no matter how many times you wash your hands, there are always some sneaky little germs lurking around to hitch a ride on your skin.
 They loiter on shopping cart handles, linger on light switches, lurk about the phone and even hang around on the remote controls.
 That's why you need disinfectants and disinfecting cleaners.

 Products that say "Disinfectant" on the label are required to meet government specifications.
 To be sure the product has met all government requirements for effectiveness, look for an EPA Registration Number on the label.
 You must follow the product label instructions exactly for the disinfectant to be effective.
 Your choices include:

 - Chlorine bleach.
 It disinfects when mixed and used properly.
 Read the label for instructions.